Quality Metrics Explanations

 At Convoy, arriving on-time to your appointment is vital in ensuring we can continue providing a diverse selection of loads to the carriers in our network.
 On-time is measured by whether you arrive at each stop by the appointment time listed on the ratecon.
 Carriers can also receive partial credit if they arrive less than 60 minutes after their appointment, while carriers that arrive 60 minutes or more after their appointment will be considered 100% late.
 Visit here to learn more about Severity.

-You can check the loads impacting your score by selecting the Past Jobs tab on the main menu, and selecting the scorecard metric: ON-TIME.
+You can check the loads impacting your score by selecting the Profile tab on the main menu, and selecting the scorecard metric: ON-TIME.